PAYONE-GmbH/PCP-ServerSDK-php/README.md

 1. The source code of the SDK itself: `/src`
 2. The source code of the unit and integration tests (including the examples): `/tests`
 3. The source code for demos is located `examples/*`.
 Make sure to run `composer install` and `composer dumb-autoload` before.
 Within the specific demo before launching it.

+### Release

+This SDK follows semver for versioning.
+To relase a new version create a branch `release/X.Y.Z` and run `prepare_release.sh X.Y.Z`.
+The script automatically replaces the `SDK_VERSION` property within the `CommunicatorConfiguration` class and version field in the root `composer.json` file.
+After that it commits the changes and tags the commit as `vX.Y.Z`.

+This branch should then merged into `develop` and immediately into `main` after that.